 - Flexible Measuring Tape

 I’m not sure why this is in the school’s required equipment list for ICM.
 We’ve never had to use a measuring tape at all for ICM.
 The closest thing we’ve had to use was a ruler and an index card to measure JVP from the sternal angle.
 So for now, I would suggest just get a small ruler with centimeters.
 If you sign up for pediatrics for your mini-rotations for ICM 5, however, you may need a flexible measuring tape to measure the head circumference of kids.
-And if you sign up for OB/GYN, you may need to measure the circumference of the abdomen of women.
+And if you sign up for OB/GYN, you may need to measure the fundal height of pregnant women.
 And of course, during your pediatric and OB/GYN rotations during third and fourth years, that may come handy too.

 - Reflex Hammer